FAQ

 • Privately-funded

-our entire program has been developed to meet, or more likely exceed, traditional requirements for education.
-We emphasize foundational skills (like literacy + Math) as well as real-world tools (Following Christ + faithfulness, Criticial-thinking, problem-solving, balancing a budget, entreprenuership, Self-sufficiency, Adventure and time in nature, individual talents/passions, leadership, and collaboration, to name a few) necessary for succesffuly launching into adulthood with well-rounded skills, knowledge and criticial thinking abilities.
+our entire program has been developed to meet, or more likely exceed, academic requirements for education.
+We emphasize foundational skills (like literacy + Math) as well as real-world tools (faithfulness, Free-thinking and discernment, problem-solving, balancing a budget, entrepreneurship, Self-sufficiency, Adventure and time in nature, individual talents/passions, leadership, and collaboration, to name a few) necessary for successfully launching into adulthood with well-rounded skills, knowledge and Free-thinking abilities.

 At the current time, Mountain House is not accredited.
 We have been exploring the possibility of accreditation, and Many processes to receive accreditation require historical operational data, which we will be building following our first few years in operation.

-The current flexibility of not being accredited allows us to purposefully aid our individual learners in being successful vs. having to meet pre-determined blanket standards or requirements for each of our Learners.
-Some of those standards might not be relevant, or necessary, to lead a successful life for every learner in our academy.
+The current flexibility of not being accredited allows us to purposefully aid our individual students in being successful vs. having to meet pre-determined blanket standards or requirements for each of our Students.
+Some of those standards might not be relevant, or necessary, to lead a successful life for every student in our academy.
 WE believe education with more freedom in learning is better than conforming with curriculum requirements to be accredited, in some instances.

-Should your learner need transcripts after completing MHA’s Program or for a move, we will be able to provide those for any transition.
+Should your student need transcripts after completing MHA’s Academy or for a move, we will be able to provide those for any transition.

 Mountain House is a reimagined Christian Academy.
 We don’t follow one specific model of education or theory of education.
 We have pulled the best ideals and practices from many educational models to create a uniquely curated educational experience for families in Summit County.